ouvroir/icofom2021/src/publications/icofom2021-manuelina-maria-duarte-candido.md

 perception of its cultural value.

-To understand the relations between intangible heritage and museum collections the project "'*Presença Karajá*': material culture, weft and colonial transits\" started in 2017.
+To understand the relations between intangible heritage and museum collections the project “‘*Presença Karajá*’: material culture, weft and colonial transits” started in 2017.
 It has been mapping *ritxoko* collections in museums in Brazil and worldwide, having already listed 74 institutions in 16 countries; the oldest collections found date back to the mid-nineteenth century.
 While we map collections, collaborating to